audreycs/ImpScore/README.md

 ## Package To do list
 - :white_check_mark: ~~Make ImpScore a package~~ (current version `0.1.1`).
-- :black_square_button: Add functions to enable customized trainig of ImpScore.
+- :black_square_button: Add functions to enable customized training of ImpScore.

 ## How To Use ImpScore